krgamestudios/mechaimmensewarfare.com/public_html/rules.md

 ---

 Range represents the distance that a unit can attack.
 Normally, a unit can only attack neighbouring units, but an attacker with Range can attack up to X spaces away.
 When counting spaces for Range, count in orthogonal directions only; therefore attacking one space diagonally requires Range 2.
 Range allows a mecha to fire "over the top of" friendly units, but not enemy units; do this by ignoring friendly units when counting the distance to a target.

+Haste
+---

+A unit with haste can move and attack on the same turn that it was played.

 Provide Xu
 ---